-The study was retrospective, conducted in a period of 6 years (January 2008-January 2014), at the University Clinic for Neurology in Skopje, Department of cerebrovascular disease and Department for early prevention of cerebrovascular disease.
-Data were collected from medical records (history of disease) of hospitalized patients in those departments.
+The study was retrospective, in period of 6 years (January 2008-January 2014), conducted at the University Clinic for Neurology Skopje, Department of cerebrovascular disease and Department for early prevention of cerebrovascular disease.
+The data was collected from medical records (history of disease) of hospitalized patients in those departments, which covers the whole city area.
 The inclusion criteria were defined as: clinical presentation of acute cerebrovascular accident and evidence of fresh haemorrhagic changes on CT scans.
 According to ICH findings of computed tomography of the brain (CT), patients were divided into two groups: lobar and thalamic (deep).
-According to localization lobar hemorrhages were divided into four groups: frontal, temporal, parietal and occipital lobar ICH [11-13].
+Lobar hemorrhages according to localization were divided into four groups: frontal, temporal, parietal and occipital lobar ICH [11-13].

 Post-stroke seizures (PSS) were defined as new occurrence of seizure after ICH.
-According to timing, PSS were divided into two groups: early seizures (which were defined as new seizures in the first week after ICH) and late seizures (new seizures after the first seven days of ICH) [14-15].
+According to timing, PSS were divided into two groups: early seizures (which were defined as new seizures in the first week after the ICH) and late seizures (new seizures after the first seven days of ICH) [14-15].

-According to the type of seizures, patients were grouped by using the classification of the International League for Epilepsy Seizures: simple partial seizures (SPS), complex partial seizures (CPS), and SGPS-partial seizures with secondary generalization seizures [16].
+According to the type of seizures, patients were grouped according to the classification of the International League for epilepsy seizures: simple partial seizures (SPS), complex partial seizures (CPS), and SGPS-partial seizures with secondary generalization seizures [16].

-The statistical analysis of data was made with the descriptive statistics using the program Statistics for Window.
+The statistical analysis of the survey data was occurred using the descriptive statistics from program Statistics for Window.

 Fig. 1.
-Proportion of patients with ICH compared to total number of patients
+Proportion of patients with ICH compared to the total number of patients